Flevy Management Insights Case Study

 Mark Bridges | Solar Power

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Solar Power to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A European pharmaceutical company faced challenges in integrating renewable energy into its production processes, leading to increased operational expenses and production inefficiencies.
 The successful implementation of solar power and digital transformation initiatives resulted in a 15% reduction in energy costs and a 20% increase in production efficiency, highlighting the need for further integration and adaptive strategies to fully leverage sustainability achievements.